 We caught up with Nicola McLoughlin, Business Development Manager at ITV to discuss the advantages of TV advertising in today’s market.
-Watch our full interview with Nicola in the video above, and don’t forget to subscribe to ProfileTree’s Business Leader series to access more industry-leading insights.
+Watch our full interview with Nicola in the video below, and don’t forget to subscribe to ProfileTree’s Business Leader series to access more industry-leading insights.
 Alternatively, you can read on for the highlights.

 “I work with a broad range of clients, be that through advertising agencies or directly.
 That’s anything from your standard airtime spot for advertising that you’d see in television breaks, right through to working with video on demand; sponsorship partnerships, licensing and more.
 That includes family-owned businesses and larger brands.
 It’s very varied, and there’s lots to do!”

 “A lot of these businesses are spread across the UK, and many of these you won’t hear about on UTV.
 Many of my clients have businesses in Scotland and Wales.
 Essentially, I serve as a local point of contact for these businesses,” she explains.

 “Really, it gives brands an opportunity to become a part of that.
 If you’re glued to the X-Factor final, it’s the kudos of being part of that.
 The I’m A Celeb Final can pull in nearly half a million viewers for one advertising spot.
 You begin to see the reach that clients can get by utilising TV.”

 Nicola also argues that TV advertising allows brands to achieve greater legitimacy.
 “When you do see an advertisement on a prime-time television slot, you’ll know that the claims that product or service makes will be substantiated.
 It’s a very trusted environment.
 Added to that, you have huge potential ROI – all the data points towards the fact that every £1 invested in TV advertising will typically lead to £4 coming back,” she says.
 “So, there’s lots to offer on lots of different levels.”

 “We find ourselves depending on the ad.
 You can be funny, you can be cheesy, you can be emotional.
-When the picture, sound and colour comes together for that, it really gives a brand an opportunity to tell their story and position themselves,” she explains.
+When the picture, sound and colour come together for that, it really gives a brand an opportunity to tell their story and position themselves,” she explains.

 Television Isn’t Dead

 “Actually, if you look at the big entertainment shows and the soaps, I’m always amazed at the viewing figures.
 Plus,my background in radio gives me some perspective on the reach those shows are achieving on a local level.
 Even with the ITV Hub, it’s enabling brands to be part of it and tap into it.”

 “They might have budgets in mind, they might have no idea.
 We’ll talk them through what they want to achieve, who their core audience is, and that will reflect the programming and the advice that we give.
 We also identify if sponsorship opportunities are available, working with clients to come up with best advice.
 It’s in my interest that it works for them, as we want to establish long-term relationships.
 However, it’s more than TV.
 If you’re an ambitious brand, come to us and we can show you how to grow.

 “There’re a lot of opportunities out there, and that’s especially true as products and services continue to evolve.
 It gives us the ability to do more and more for an advertiser.
 I love working with such a broad range of clients – the insights that they give me are just so valuable.”